openshift-evangelists/kbe/content/page/secrets.md

 You don't want sensitive information such as a database password or an API key keep around in clear text.
-Secrets provide you with a mechanism to use such information in a safe and reliable way.
+Secrets provide you with a mechanism to use such information in a safe and reliable way with the following properties:

+- Secrets are namespaced objects, that is, exist in the context of a namespace
+- You can access them via a volume or an environment variable from a container running in a pod
+- The secret data on nodes is stored in [tmpfs](https://www.kernel.org/doc/Documentation/filesystems/tmpfs.txt) volumes
+- A per-secret size limit of 1MB exists
+- The API server stores secrets as plaintext in etcd

 Let's create a secret `apikey` that holds a (made-up) API key: